 Do not rename or delete a folder in these directories, otherwise, you may find issues in taking screenshots of the games or launching the Steam client.

-- Right-click on the Steam shortcut (on desktop or in the Start menu of Windows) and select Open File Location.
+- Right-click on the Steam shortcut (on the desktop or in the Start menu of Windows) and select Open File Location.
 This will open the installation directory, usually, the following:

 C:\Program Files (x86)\Steam

-- Now a lot of folders with different numbers may be shown (if a lot of games are installed in Steam).
+- Now a lot of folders with different numbers may be shown (if a lot of games are installed on Steam).
 These numbers are the AppIDs of the Steam game.
 Each Steam game has a unique AppID and you can find the AppID of the Steam game or open all folders one by one to search for the particular game’s contents.

 C:\Program Files (x86)\Steam\userdata\<SteamID>\760\remote\<AppIDofGame>\screenshots